ISO 27001 Clause 4.4 ISMS

 So we know what could impact it, what people want from it, what it will be applied to and now we look at the actual information security management system itself.

-The purpose of clause 4.4 is to make sure you have an actual information security management system and that you are managing in place that is established, implemented and continually improved.
+The purpose of the ISO 27001 ISMS is to make sure you have an actual information security management system in place and that it is established, implemented and continually improved.

-The ISO 27001 standard defines ISO 27001 clause 4.4 Information Security Management System as:
+The ISO 27001 standard defines the ISO 27001 Information Security Management System as:

-The organization shall establish, implement, maintain and continually improve an information security management system, including the processes needed and their interactions, in accordance with the requirements of this document.
+The organisation shall establish, implement, maintain and continually improve an information security management system, including the processes needed and their interactions, in accordance with the requirements of this document.

 ISO 27001:2022 Clause 4.4 Information Security Management System

-The requirement of ISO 27001 Clause 4.4 is to have in place and information security management system.
+The requirement of the ISMS is to have in place a management system for information security.

 The standard wants you to establish, implement and continually improve your information security management system and to have in place the required processes.